 With light and vitamin D

-Some people find relief from the blues through exposure to light from special light boxes.
+Some people find relief from the blues through exposure to light from special sunlight lamps.
 These boxes mimic sunlight, but without the harmful ultraviolet rays.
 You could also simply get outside as much as possible during the cold months, even if only for twenty minutes at a time.
 I know, easier said than done, especially when we have to put on so many clothes or own expensive special equipment to make it fun.
 (Snowmobiling, snowshoeing, skiing, and snowboarding come to mind.)

 Maybe the correlation between lack of sunlight and low serotonin levels is due to the fact that you can’t make serotonin without adequate levels of vitamin D. And, serotonin is the feel good, feel calm neurotransmitter.
 However, vitamin D supplementation alone may not lift your spirits.
 It is a good starting place, though.
 You could also try cod liver oil supplementation.
 Earthley has a vitamin D cream that you can just rub on and it includes vitamins A and E as well.